 Besides quality millinery supplies, Millinery Hub offers services for both milliners and hat wearers like hat repair, alterations, restoration, baseball cap alterations and repair, custom dyeing, and more…

 If your hat needs some TLC, I just may be able to help.
 There are many things on a hat Lindsay can repair.

 - … and more!

-We have restored many precious heirlooms that may not be glamourous or of commercial value but may have belonged to a loved one or have sentimental value.
-If it means something to you, we’ll give you an idea of what we can do to help.
-The best way of proceeding is for you to bring in your headpiece and show us what you need.
-Or, if you can’t do that, please email with pictures of the hat.
-The more we know, the more accurate we can be diagnosing problems and solutions.
-We’ll give you a quote and a timeframe for the hat repair or alterations.
+Lindsay has restored many precious heirlooms that may not be glamorous or of commercial value but may have belonged to a loved one or have sentimental value.
+If it means something to you, I’ll give you an idea of what’s possible.
+The best way to proceed is to bring in your headpiece and show me what you need.
+Or, if you can’t do that, please get in touch with me with pictures of the hat.
+The more I know, the more accurate I can be in diagnosing problems and solutions.
+Finally, I’ll give you a quote and a timeframe for the hat repair or alterations.